 Supervisors are also able to help fund travel costs so you should discuss costs with your supervisor before putting in a request to the department.
 Colleges are often able to make a contribution to the cost of presenting papers at conferences and conference organisers also may have grants available to students.
 You should make it clear the total cost and how much of that you wish to claim from the Department.

-You can apply for funding by completing a form available from the Graduate Studies Administrator, room 112 or downloadable here:
+You can apply for funding by completing the form at: